Thermocouple probe

 Thermocouple sensor operating principle

-thermocouple temperature sensor operating principle
+thermocouple sensor operating principle

 The thermocouple probe works by combining two dissimilar metals, connected at an end called the "hot junction".
 When a temperature difference occurs at this junction, an electric current is created in the circuit, generating an electromotive force (EMF).
 The value of this EMF depends on the properties of the metals used and the temperature difference between the hot junction and a reference junction, often referred to as the "cold junction".